ory/hydra/docs/docs/advanced.md

 This is similar to accepting consent request, where the application provides the session data by calling Hydra Admin API.

+:::note

+This endpoint is called _before_ any logic in Ory Hydra is executed.
+If the hook, for example, returns an error, the refresh token will remain unused!

+::note

 You can configure `oauth2.refresh_token_hook` config key:

 ```yaml